willisplummer/gatsby-blog/src/pages/point-free-javascript/index.md

   .then(console.log)
 ```

-For quick debugging, being able to throw in a logger with minimal keystrokes is pretty great in my opinion.

 ### Beyond Method Chaining

 These examples are just scratching the surface of how point-free syntax can improve your JavaScript.
 It really begins to shine when we combine it with currying, partial function application, and function composition.